Jules Engel: Early life

-Engel was born in Budapest, Austria-Hungary, to an American mother, and immigrated to Chicago when he was thirteen years old.
+Engel was born in Budapest, Austria-Hungary, and immigrated to Chicago when he was thirteen years old.
 He lived in Oak Park, Illinois, adjacent to Chicago, and attended Evanston Township High School, where he began developing his drawing style.

 At the age of 17 Engel moved to Los Angeles seeking an athletic scholarship to either USC or UCLA.
 He lived in Hollywood while attending the Chouinard Art Institute and started to draw for magazines.
 He worked in the studio of a local painter sketching landscapes, Ken Strobel.
 Through his relationship with Strobel, he was referred to work as a background artists and as an inbetweening animator in Mintz Studio, the studio founded by Charles Mintz and his wife Margaret J. Winkler, which later became known as Screen Gems.

 Career

 1938–1941: Disney period

 In 1938 the painter and art teacher Phil Dike helped him get an opportunity to work at Walt Disney Studios in Burbank.